ucheokechukwu/Blue-Bikes-Boston-Deep-Dive/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
 The objective of this project was to analyze the places of interest in the vicinity of bike stations in certain locations.
+But more significantly, it was to practice the skills gained during the first 3 weeks of bootcamp.
+I gained experience in the following:

+1. Accessing data using APIs
+2. Cleaning and transforming data using Python
+3. Loading data into a database using Python
+4. Performing EDA, including using both statistics and visualizations
+5. Identifying trends and patterns in data using statistical models
+6. Interpreting the results of the statistical models

 ## Process
 ### Selecting a City and an Alternative Place of Interest: